sarahciston/codingcare/posts/0critintro.md

 # Connecting Critical AI & Creative Coding

-Trans\*formative TechnoCraft argues for the essential entanglement of critical AI and creative-critical coding communities, showing how each is predicated on the other.
+Trans\*formative TechnoCraft argues for the essential entanglement of critical AI approaches and creative-critical coding communities, showing how each is predicated on the other.
 No intervention in disproportionately harmful algorithmic systems is possible without critically aware approaches to technologies from deeply plural perspectives.
 No such proliferation of perspectives is possible without inviting spaces to understand, interrogate, and reimagine the infrastructures that support those systems.

 [...]

 <!-- How do we encourage this entanglement further?
 Through approaches that emphasize -->
 The stakes are high: technologies like machine learning urgently require transformative interventions that recalibrate their values and [stakeholders].
-The communities most impacted by them, and best poised to intervene, go unheard as [xxx expand and exploit/exclude from].
+The communities most impacted by them, and best poised to intervene, go unheard as [XXX][expand and exploit/exclude from].
 A handful of powerful companies warn of the coming dangers, in order to distract from the current dangers they perpetuate.
 Already toothless policy recommendations are quickly watered down and ignored, while [more and more data represent less and less diversity][more and more compute, more and more natural resources,][harmless fun on one side of the globe is life and death on another.]

+>"computerization can take whatever form we wish it to; therefore we must learn about computers in order to wish better."
+[Ted Nelson, creator of hypertext, in @SoftwareInformationTechnology1970]

-[What does Trans\*formative Technocraft look like?
+What does Trans\*formative Technocraft look like?
 How could it operate?
 Where does it already?
-What is it exactly?]
+What is it exactly?

+takes neither a technosolutionist/technooptimist, nor a doom

 I invoke craft here as an expression of the theories, ethics, and tactics of intersectionality and sustainability, in order to ground these ideas in tangible practices which grow out of [lived] communities.
 Re-binding craft to technology brings slow, circular, cooperative, inclusive, caring [offerings] in order to transform [xxx][xxx].

 Though "TechnoCraft" reads like an oxymoron, it is not a stretch to view technology through the lens of craftsmanship.
-Lucy Suchman and Randall Trigg have called artificial intelligence craftwork, studying the ways a practice designed to represent social and behavioral human systems is itself socially organized.
+As early as 1993, Lucy Suchman and Randall Trigg called artificial intelligence craftwork, studying the ways a practice designed to represent social and behavioral human systems is itself socially organized.
 >"socially organized craftsmanship - the crafting together of a complex machinery made of heterogeneous materials, mobilized in the service of developing a theory of mind.
 >"the work of designing intelligent machines as a specific form of social practice - a form made the more interesting by APs own concern with the delegation of social practice to machines" [@suchmanArtificialIntelligenceCraftwork1993]
-However this nod to craft is the opening for a critique even as early as this 1996 research.
+However, for their research, as for this text, the invocation of craft is the opening for a critique.
 Suchman and Trigg note the distance between the formalist constraints on AI problem design and its real-world applications.